jonas054/dupfind/README.md

 `/* ... */`, `// ...` or `# ...` as comments.
 This means that C, C++, C#, Java,
 and similar languages are fully supported.
 Perl, Ruby, and Python are mostly supported, but they also have other comment syntax that is not handled.
-Lisp and SQL and not supported when it comes to comments.
+Lisp and SQL are not supported when it comes to comments.

 ### Word Mode